syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ## Methods

-### deleteAppointment(guid)
+### deleteAppointment(data)
 {:#methods:deleteappointment}

-This method is used to delete the appointment based on the guid value passed to it.
+This method is used to delete the appointment based on the guid value or the appointment data passed to it.

 <table class="params">
     <thead>